LIPS-scheme/lips/docs/docs/lips/embeding-repl.md

 Use (dir name) to get list of JavaScript properties and (apropos name) to display list of matched names in environment.
 `
-// use same hightlight for names in RegEx, so they are in color and have doc strings term.echo(intro.replace(/(\((?:env|dir|help|apropos)[^)]*\))/g, function(code) {
+// use same highlight for names in RegEx, so they are in color and have doc strings term.echo(intro.replace(/(\((?:env|dir|help|apropos)[^)]*\))/g, function(code) {
     return $.terminal.prism('scheme', code, { echo: true });
 }), {